 Individuals arrested for OVI are charged under either one of the two possible categories – misdemeanor or felony.
 Misdemeanor OVI charges typically come with substantive consequences, but they are nothing in comparison to those of felony charges.

 Individuals charged with felony OVI face a minimum of 60 days in jail, a license suspension, forfeiture of your vehicle, $1,350 in fines, and more.
 If you have been arrested for a felony OVI, it is imperative that you seek aggressive legal representation as soon as possible.
-Call Mastandrea Law today to speak with one of our qualified and skilled attorneys about your charges.
+Call Mastandrea Law, LLC today to speak with one of our qualified and skilled attorneys about your charges.

 Driving Under The Influence Car Accident With Injury